-- b.
-The aggregate amount of remuneration paid to other persons on the Committee of Management was as follows: - - salaries and allowances \$Nil (2012: \$Nil). - superannuation \$Nil (2012: \$Nil). - loss of wages \$NiI (2012: \$NiI). - c.
-No officer has received any remuneration because the officer is a member of a board or hold that position only because of their position as an officer or because they were nominated for the position on the board by the organisation/branch/peak council. - d.
-No officer has received any remuneration from a related party to the organisation/branch in connection with the performance of the officer's duties. - e.
-No officer has any material personal interest in a matter that the officer or a relative of the officer has or acquires that relates to the affairs of the organisation/branch. - f.
+- d.
+No officer has received any remuneration because the officer is a member of a board or hold that position only because of their position as an officer or because they were nominated for the position on the board by the organisation/branch/peak council. - e.
+No officer has received any remuneration from a related party to the organisation/branch in connection with the performance of the officer's duties. - f.
+No officer has any material personal interest in a matter that the officer or a relative of the officer has that relates to the affairs of the organisation/branch. - g.
 Apart from the above, there were no other transactions between the officers of the entity other than those relating to their membership of the entity and reimbursement by the entity in respect of expenses incurred by them in the performance of their duties.
 Such transactions have been on conditions no more favourable than those which it is reasonable to expect would have been adopted by parties at arm's length.

-NOTE 15: ECONOMIC DEPENDENCE
+NOTE 17: ECONOMIC DEPENDENCE

-The principle source of income for the entity is capitation fees & project income.
-The entity is economically dependent upon the membership levels and fees.
+The principle source of income for the union is membership fees.

-NOTE 16: FINANCIAL RISK MANAGEMENT
+NOTE 18: FINANCIAL RISK MANAGEMENT

-The entity's financial instruments consist mainly of deposits with banks, local money market instruments, short-term investments, accounts receivable and payable, loans to and from subsidiaries, bills, leases, preference shares and derivatives.
+The entity's financial instruments consist mainly of deposits with banks, local money market instruments, short-term investments, accounts receivable and payable, bills, leases, preference shares and derivatives.